arpitjaswal/assignment/readme.md

 > The task was to create a basic NodeJS API with functionality to create new user, update existing user, delete existing user, login functionality, authorization, forgotPassword functionality&#34;

-## endpoints
+## Endpoints

- /users/ : creates a new user
+- `/users/`: Creates a new user
- /users/:user ID : edits user details for the user ID /users/:userID :deletes user corresponding to the user ID /users/forgotPassword : retrieves forgotten password /users/login : user authentication
+- `/users/:userID`: Edits user details for the user ID
+- `/users/:userID`: Deletes the user corresponding to the user ID
+- `/users/forgotPassword`: Retrieves forgotten password
+- `/users/login`: User authentication

 ### 🏠 [Homepage](https://localhost:4567/)